Quadratic-soliton-enhanced mid-IR molecular sensing

-In sharp contrast to other active-cavity schemes, the cavity-soliton-based sensing mechanism, illustrated in Fig. 2, exploits the interplay between energy and timing in the simulton regime to attain high sensitivity to the sample of interest.
-This extraordinary sensitivity can be explained from the distinctively large threshold and high slope efficiency of the simulton, as depicted in Fig. 2a.
+The cavity-soliton-based sensing mechanism, illustrated in Fig. 2, exploits the interplay between energy and timing in the simulton regime to attain high sensitivity to the sample of interest.
+This sensitivity can be explained from the distinctively large threshold and high slope efficiency of the simulton, as depicted in Fig. 2a.
 For a given pump power, the addition of a small amount of loss due to the sample causes a threshold increase, resulting in a corresponding decrease in the output power, \textDelta P. The absolute change in power is proportional to the local slope efficiency at the sensing point, meaning a higher slope efficiency results in a higher sensitivity.

 In such a scenario, the corresponding path length enhancement is given by: